jpeach/blog/content/posts/2023-05-25-building-dreamcast-programs-with-gcc-specs.md

 whether there was a cleaner approach.

-GCC has a [spec file](https://gcc.gnu.org/onlinedocs/gcc/Spec-Files.html) feature, which is a custom DSL hat describes how the compiler driver should process flags for the various programs in the compilation toolchain.
+GCC has a [spec file](https://gcc.gnu.org/onlinedocs/gcc/Spec-Files.html) feature, which is a custom DSL that describes how the compiler driver should process flags for the various programs in the compilation toolchain.
 Since the KallistiOS compiler wrappers are basically injecting compiler flags, spec files seemed like a promising approach.